 I am not keeping a copy, download the source, check the

 A word in the dictionary can be cracked in under a second.
-That is no security
+That is no security at all.

-If, Password, the above Password Generator Java Applet (that can also be run as an application)
+is a Java Applet (that can also be run as an application)

 modifying your java.policy file.
 This is not for the novice or faint of heart. instructions